Six Passions of Our Church

 Our passion for people is expressed in how we seek to minister to students as well.
 More than planning games, events, and programs, we seek to disciple students through authentic relationships.

 We want every student to be truly known, loved and held accountable by at least one adult leader who loves Jesus.
 We seek to partner with families and believe what students observe at home has a tremendous impact on their walk with Christ as well.

 More than following rules or being “successful” in the world’s eyes, we want students to experience God’s grace and love.
 We want them to be transparent and learn how to struggle well through life’s challenges as they seek to become more like Christ through their failures and their successes.

 We also want students to begin to understand God’s mission in this world and how they are called to participate in God’s redemptive work even as students.

-Eighty percent of our adult attendance is involved in a small-group Bible-study and prayer fellowship.
-These groups are the backbone of our church and the first line of our pastoral care for our families.
+Community groups are the backbone of our church and the first line of our pastoral care for our families.
 These groups vary in size, days of the week they meet and the number of times per month they meet.